Hi there,

 Welcome to my psychotherapy practice, Sarah Claus, PLLC.

-Additionally, my heart and mind are strongly aligned in allyship to those in the LGBTQ+ communities.
-Aside from my own personal journey in supporting close loved ones, I have served on the board of JUST Living Recovery, a Lakewood nonprofit that offers sober living space that is designed to be supportive and inclusive for all genders and for all in the LGBTQ+ communities.
+Additionally, my heart and mind are strongly aligned in allyship with those in the LGBTQ+ communities.
+Aside from my own personal journey in supporting many close loved ones, I have served on the board of JUST Living Recovery, a Lakewood nonprofit that offers sober living space that is designed to be supportive and inclusive for all genders and for all in the LGBTQ+ communities.

 I have really cherished my education and personal journey around body kindness, health at every size (HAES), and incorporating Intuitive Eating (IE).
 I find that this work of connecting people with their bodies in a loving, nourishing way is impactful for most–if not all–of my clients.

-If you think I may be a possible match as you seek a therapist, I invite you to a free 15-minute phone consultation to learn more about my practice and so that we can make sure I’m a good fit for what you’re seeking.
-Please use the Reach Out page to message me with any questions you may have or to schedule the phone consultation.
+If you think I may be a possible match as you seek a therapist, I invite you to a free phone consultation to learn more about my practice and so that we can make sure I’m a good fit for what you’re seeking.

 Sarah